mrhery/Hery-PHP-Framework/README.md

-# Hery PHP Framework (HPF) version 3.2
+# Hery PHP Framework (HPF) version 4
 HPF is a small PHP Framework to develop a web with routing page, modelling class from database (etc.) easier.
-70% of this version are taken from version 2.

-HPF version 3.2 support multi application in one Framework directory.
+HPF version 4 support multi application in one Framework directory.
 And it support "Turbo" to travel file from another app to another app (include run PHP file from another app).

+## Update from HPFv3.2
+- Controller is not just form control
+- Route class to routing url to controller
+- Design your database table using PHP #nomoresqlfile
+- Temporary session for message box

 # Where to Start?
 ## Installation Process